sonata-project/ecommerce/docs/reference/architecture/product.rst

     - ``product_delivery`` block displays product delivery information (to override by default),
     - ``product_basket`` block displays the "Add to basket" form (rendered by ``SonataBasketBundle:Basket:add_product_form.html.twig`` template).

+Also, to allow the display of variations, a javascript block has been implemented :
+    - ``product_javascript_init`` block to register javascript functions related to products

 Additionally, you can override those template blocks:

-  - ``product_cross`` block that can be overrided in you do not want to displays cross-selling block and the following is encapsulated in:
+  - ``product_cross`` block is used as a container to encapsulate the following :

     - ``product_cross_selling`` block that includes cross-selling block (rendered by ``SonataProductBundle:Product:view_similar.html.twig`` template).

 Product Helpers
 ===============